The Definitive Guide on How to Use Incense in Meditation and Ritual Practices

 Most cultures at some point adopted the use of incense into their rites and spiritual pursuits.
 From the Aztecs in South America to the Mongols in Asia, from The Celts in Europe to the Egyptians in Africa the use of incense by our ancestors is ingrained into our collective unconscious.

-There are many different ways in which you can enjoy incense in your home, during meditations, or in your temple space.
+There are many different ways in which you can burn incense in your home, during meditations, or in your temple space.

 One common way is to burn a cone or stick of incense.
 Another common way is to burn a piece of charcoal that is designed to have raw incense placed on top of it.
 For people who are averse to burning incense for personal or health reasons, we will also cover how to use essential oils.